jgosmann/btdt/doc/src/getting_started.md

 `npm` will install the dependencies into `node_modules`, so we are using this as the target directory.
 Furthermore, we will store the exit code because it comes in handy in the next step.
-It will be `0` if the cache was restored successfully, and non-zero otherwise.
+It will be `0` if the cache was restored successfully from the first given key, and non-zero otherwise.
+(Use the `--success-rc-on-any-key` flag to return a zero exit code no matter the key that was used to restore the cache.)

 ## Installing dependencies and storing the cache